unfiltered/unfiltered/README.md

 The above example starts an embedded web server at `http://localhost:8080` and responds to all requests with a "Hello there" message.
 It runs as a standalone Java application.
 You can also define filter classes, to be added by configuration to a servlet container like Tomcat or Google App Engine.

+## Intents

+Intents are the core library interface for handling requests and responses.
+Specifically:

+    type Intent[T] = PartialFunction[HttpRequest[T], ResponseFunction]

+Intent functions pattern match against incoming requests and return a function that produces the desired response.
+Type parameters allow the client or extension library to directly access the underlying requests and response objects though the `underlying` method of `HttpRequest` and `HttpResponse`.

 ## Plans

-Plans are the core client interface for intercepting and requests.
-Plans pattern match on requests and return response functions.
+Plans assign an Intent to particular request and response bindings.
+For example, the trait `unfiltered.filter.Plan` defines a `javax.servlet.Filter` from the Intent returned by its `intent` method.
+The class `unfiltered.netty.Plan` defines a channel handler similarly.
+A future Plan trait might define a Servlet.
+Plan is a convention (and not currently a common interface) to apply an Intent to any request handling framework.

 ## Request Extractors